 As previously reported, the FERC held a 2-day technical conference (on May 1-2) to foster further discussion regarding the development of regional solutions in the Eastern RTOs/ISOs that reconcile the competitive market framework with the increasing interest by states to support particular resources or resource attributes.
 FERC staff sought to "discuss long-term expectations regarding the relative roles of wholesale markets and state policies in the Eastern RTOs/ISOs in shaping the quantity and composition of resources needed to cost-effectively meet future reliability and operational needs".
 A more detailed summary of the technical conference was circulated with the last Report.
 Pre-conference comments from the conference's speakers, panelists and other interested parties are available in the FERC's eLibrary and through the tech conference's calendar entry.
 Those interested were invited to submit post-conference comments on or before June 22.
-Comments were received from over 70 parties, and will be briefly summarized at the Summer Meeting.
-Reply comments, not exceeding 10 pages, are due July 7.
+Comments were received from over 70 parties, and were briefly summarized at the Summer Meeting.
+Reply comments, not exceeding 10 pages, were due, following a one-week extension granted by the FERC, on July 14, and were filed by over 30 parties.
+This matter is pending before the FERC.

-Agency Operations in the Absence of a FERC Quorum (AD17-10)
+• Agency Operations in the Absence of a FERC Quorum (AD17-10)

 On February 3, the FERC issued an order delegating additional authority to agency staff to continue certain agency operations in the absence of a quorum of FERC Commissioners.
 The Absence of a Quorum Delegation Order also affirmed that all pre-existing delegations of authority by the FERC to its staff continue to be effective.
 The Absence of a Quorum Delegation Order took effect February 4, 2017, and the additional authority granted to agency staff will last until the earlier of FERC action lifting the Order or 14 days following the date a quorum is re-established.
-The specific delegation of agency authority permits (i) the Director of OEMR to accept and suspend rate filings, and make them effective subject to refund and further order of the FERC, or accept and suspend them, make them effective subject to refund, and set them for hearing and settlement judge procedures (for initial rates or rate decreases submitted under section 205 of the FPA, for which suspension and refund protection are unavailable, FERC staff was granted authority under section 206 to institute proceedings in order to protect the interests of customers); (ii) FERC staff to extend the time for action on matters where it is permitted by statute; and (iii) the Director of OEMR to take appropriate action on uncontested waiver and settlement filings.
-Although the Delegation Order was initially challenged by the Wyoming Pipeline Authority ("WPA"), the WPA withdrew its challenge and, with no other party challenging it, the Delegation Order is final, unappealable, and continues in effect.
+The specific delegation of agency authority permits (i) the Director of OEMR to accept and suspend rate filings, and make them effective subject to refund and further order of the FERC, or accept and suspend them, make them effective subject to refund, and set them for hearing and settlement judge procedures (for initial rates or rate decreases submitted under section 205 of the